furtivesock/biasflix/README.md

 # biasflix
 A Netflix of cognitive biases.
 There is only the TV Show *Barnumer Things* about Barnum Effect.
 Project for the module Communication in DUT Info.
+Made with Twine Snowman.
+Interface inspired by Netflix and its interactive mode.

 ## Notice (à lire !!)